 Then you set up the BV at the notary.
 The notary also draws up a deed of contribution.
 This contains all the assets and liabilities of your sole proprietorship that are transferred to the BV.
 The notary will register your BV and de-register the sole proprietorship at the KVK.

-Tip: You may be entitled to discontinuation profit (stakingswinst), because you cease your sole proprietorship with a tax-free transfer of assets.
+you may be entitled to discontinuation profit (stakingswinst), because you cease your sole proprietorship with a tax-free transfer of assets.

 To keep the overview, it is important to take into account various tax and accounting aspects.
 For example, it is mandatory for a BV to file annual accounts with the Chamber of Commerce, but this is not the case for a sole proprietorship.
 In addition, there are other practical issues, such as thinking of your business name and arranging a workplace (eg office space).